MilesCranmer/PySR/docs/examples.md

 Julia package.
 For some tasks, it may be necessary to load such a package.

-For example, let's consider an example where we wish to find the following relationship:
+For example, let's say we wish to discovery the following relationship:

 $$ y = p_{3x + 1} - 5, $$

 where $p_i$ is the $i$th prime number, and $x$ is the input feature.

-Let's see if we can discover this relationship between $x$ and $y$, using the [Primes.jl](https://github.com/JuliaMath/Primes.jl) package.
+Let's see if we can discover this using the [Primes.jl](https://github.com/JuliaMath/Primes.jl) package.

 First, let's manually initialize the Julia backend